-The University of Sunderland was not only close to home for me, but I had also found it to be a university that wanted the best for its students, and were supportive of their students and recognised all had the potential for success regardless of their identity, background or previous educational experiences.
-I had also attended a couple of open days there as I searched for the best university to study for my abilities, and the University of Sunderland became one of my top choices.
+The University of Sunderland was not only close to home for me, but I had also found it to be a university that wanted the best for its students, and were supportive and recognised the potential for success regardless of identity, background, or previous educational experiences.
+I had attended a couple of open days as I searched for the best university to study for my abilities, and the University of Sunderland became one of my top choices.

-The Sociology course offered at the University of Sunderland was the most appealing to me, focusing on a variety of social problems that had various influence and impact at a local, national and global level, and covered a wide range of social theory that was always the most interesting side of sociology for me during my time in at sixth form.
-The lecturers also came across as passionate and enthusiastic about the subject of Sociology and wanted to share that with their students.
+The BSc (Hons) Sociology course offered at the University of Sunderland was the most appealing to me, focusing on a variety of social problems that had influence and impact at a local, national and global level.
+It also covered a wide range of social theories, which was always the most interesting side of sociology for me during my time at sixth form.
+The lecturers came across as passionate and enthusiastic about the subject of sociology and wanted to share that with their students.

-Having visited the University of Sunderland for some of their open days and the positive impression I had of the University, I believed they would have an opportunity for me to study that was not only closer to home, yet also progressive and regain confidence in my own abilities and in education.
-During clearing, I made contact with the University and was re-directed to the course leader of a new degree course beginning the September/October term of 2014.
+I left sixth form with only two A Levels and on results day, I discovered I didn't have enough points to go straight into a university degree.
+Having visited the University of Sunderland for some of their open days, I had a positive impression of them and I believed there would be an opportunity for me to study closer to home, and also regain confidence in my own abilities in education.
+During Clearing, I made contact with the University and was directed to the Programme Leader of a new degree, the BSc (Hons) Social Sciences.

-I had enough points to have a place on the BSc Social Sciences, which entailed a foundation year that would then transition into one of four Social Sciences degrees, one of which was Sociology: the subject that I wanted to study at an academic level.
-Since the moment I applied for the course I’ve never looked back and is absolutely responsible for the success I have achieved at the University graduating with first class honours, and my internship at Sunderland City Council.
+The course entailed a foundation year that would then transition into one of four Social Sciences degrees, including Sociology.
+Since the moment I applied for the course I’ve never looked back – I can absolutely attribute the success I have achieved to the University, graduating with First Class Honours and securing an internship with Sunderland City Council.

-I would also encourage all students to make use of the variety of services available to you during your study at the University of Sunderland, and can be accessed 3 years after graduation.
-Without access to Sunderland Futures, the University’s careers service, the months after my graduation I would never have found the internship with the Sunderland Partnership at Sunderland City Council.
-Without this service, I would not have attained a suitable job position so soon after graduating.
+I would also encourage all students to make use of the variety of services available during studying at the University of Sunderland.
+Without access to the Employability and Enterprise Hub, I would never have found my internship so soon after graduating.

 Published 31 May 2019